jimbo00000/jimbo00000.github.com/_posts/2016-1-9-vr-scripting.markdown

 #published: false
 ---

+*post last edited on March 10 2016*

 The [news][live] of [VRScript][vrscript] brought the promise of fast, cross-platform experience prototyping and sharing using a higher-level language to interface with a VR application's framework.
 This is exciting for anyone who starts new VR projects from scratch often, as it lets developers crank out small experiments with as little effort as possible.
+Unfortunately, it has been months as there has been no news of an intended VRScript release.
+Will we ever get to play too?

 [live]: https://www.reddit.com/live/vn5n3360s4nz
 [vrscript]: https://www.reddit.com/r/vrscript/